What to do in Christchurch, based on your travel style

 This is truly an exceptional experience, one you won’t find anywhere else in New Zealand.

-What to do in Christchurch if you love relaxing by the beach
+What to do in Christchurch if you just want to chill

 New Brighton is Christchurch’s beachside suburb.
 The best thing to do there is hang out in the He Puna Taimoana Hot Pools.